MCBTay/MCBTay/README.md

 ### Hi there 👋

-I'm a full stack developer working in Atlanta, Georgia.
+I'm a full stack .NET developer working in Atlanta, Georgia.

+I work with C#, XAML, and GraphQL utilizing HotChocolate and StrawberryShake daily.

+Starting to tinker with Javascript frameworks like React

-I write mods SkaterXL in my free time.
+I write mods utilizing C# and Unity for SkaterXL in my free time.
 <!--
 **MCBTay/MCBTay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.